For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 University of North Carolina at Charlotte

-At UNC Charlotte, around a third of students are the first in their family to attend college.
+At UNC Charlotte, around a third of students are the first in their families to attend college.
 The student body represents 47 different states across the nation, with average in-state tuition and fees coming to around $7,096.
 You’ll have a choice of more than 90 bachelor’s and 100 master’s programs.

 This master’s degree in educational leadership is intended for those who want to work in P-12 administration, though it’s worth noting that the course doesn’t lead to licensure.
-You’ll be prepared for the intensive nature of leadership within education, including support and supervision techniques, and innovation and change in school systems.
+You’ll be prepared for the intensive nature of leadership within education, including support and supervision techniques and innovation and change in school systems.

-There are two application deadlines; first priority applications received by January 15 will receive full consideration for financial aid, while second priority applications can be made up until March 1.
+There are two application deadlines; first-priority applications received by January 15 will receive full consideration for financial aid, while second-priority applications can be made up until March 1.
 You’ll need a minimum GPA of 3.0, a bachelor’s degree from an accredited university or college, and a minimum of 3 recommendations.

-The tuition rate for graduate students who are NC residents is $542.25 for 0-2 credit hours, $1,084.25 for 3-5 credit hours, $1,626.50 for 6-8 credit hours, and $2,168.50 for 9 or more credits.
-Non-residents pay $2,221.50, $4,442.75, $6,664.25, or $8,885.50, respectively.
+The tuition rate for graduate students who are NC residents is $289 per credit hour.
 There are also additional fees applicable to both groups of students.

 Lehman College